dltxio/dltxio.github.io/how.md

 • Prefer Open Source.
 Open source products reduce costs, are arguably more secure, and avoid ‘vendor lock-in'.

-# The Team
+# The Mesh

 • Collectively we have over 30-years software engineering experience.
-Check out the Team on LinkedIn.
+Check out the Mesh on LinkedIn.

 # The Tech